-You may be eligible for scholarships or grants offered by Essex Abroad, visit www.essex. ac.uk/study-abroad/essex-students/funding-and-finance to find out more about what is on offer.
+You may be eligible for scholarships or grants offered by Essex Abroad, visit our funding and finance webpages to find out more about what is on offer.
 Usually you don't need to apply.
 Scholarships are awarded based on academic merit and successful students are contacted directly.
 We also recommend researching external funding opportunities offered by the host university or Government/Embassy/Trusts in the country you are visiting.